Disability Isn’t a Dirty Word | Part 2

 If you’re new to this series, I recommend beginning with Part 1

 The words we use to describe our chronic health condition aren’t just words, they are bridges to connect us with others, tools that help us get what we need, and sources of power that give us strength to carry on.
 They can also be markers of shame and walls that separate us from others.
-This is the first in a series of posts exploring different meanings of the controversial word "disability".
+This is the second in a series of posts exploring different meanings of the controversial word "disability".
 I hope it expands how you think about your chronic health condition and helps you feel more confident talking about yourself.

 Because 20-year-old me didn’t have a diagnosis and didn’t know anyone else the same age going through a similar struggle, I didn’t have the words to easily explain my health condition to others.
 Joining the Disabled Students Program (DSP) in college changed this in a big way.
 Instead of launching into long, rambling descriptions of the “weird pain thing in my wrists” every time I needed a stranger to open a heavy door for me, I began to simply refer to my “disability”.
 I quickly found that the word allowed me to communicate my needs to others more clearly and concisely.
 This, in turn, gave me more confidence to talk about myself and ask for help.

 Problem solved, I thought.

 But that wasn’t the case.
 I soon discovered that the word “disability” was more polarizing than I realized.

 The first time I referred to “my disability” in front of my mom, it did not go over well.
 I was home from college on a medical leave of absence and she was helping me fill out an online form because my pain was too intense to click or type.
 The form had something to do with my leave of absence, and in the course of dictating responses, I referred to “my disability”.